HIPAA Compliance

 Compliance with breach notification requirements (45 CFR § 164.408) also poses challenges, as cyberattacks are more frequent in 2025.

 The Security Rule mandates notifying affected individuals and the Department of Health and Human Services within 60 days of a breach affecting 500+ people.
-Many organizations, especially smaller SaaS providers, lack formal breach response plans, leading to delays.
+Many organizations, especially smaller SaaS providers, lack formal breach response plans, leading to delays in notification of breaches.

-Bellwether’s readiness assessments can help organizations develop breach protocols and align with HIPAA, ensuring continuous compliance.
+Bellwether’s readiness assessments can help with HIPAA compliance for Indian businesses as well as for businesses across the globe to develop breach protocols and align with HIPAA, ensuring continuous compliance.

 What is HIPAA